 About Aaron Neinstein and this blog

-I am Assistant Professor of Medicine and Director of Clinical Informatics at the University of California, San Francisco and in the UCSF Center for Digital Health Innovation.
+I am Assistant Professor of Medicineat the University of California, San Francisco and Director of Clinical Informatics in the UCSF Center for Digital Health Innovation.
 I am board-certified in Endocrinology, Clinical Informatics, and Internal Medicine.
 In my clinical practice, I take care of patients with diabetes as well as with disorders of the thyroid, adrenal, pituitary, ovaries, and testes, or other metabolic issues.
+(Note: If you are looking for a second opinion for an endocrine issue and are unable to come to UCSF, I can provide you a second opinion via UCSF’s online second opinion service.)

-In addition to my UCSF clinical practice, I have helped lead the implementation of the Epic EHR and many projects to improve clinical care and clinical efficiency through innovative uses of the EHR.
+In addition to my UCSF clinical Endocrinology practice, I have helped lead the implementation of the Epic EHR at UCSF and many projects to improve clinical care and efficiency.
 I believe strongly that we need to make health information easier for patients and doctors to access, share, understand, and use in day to day care.
+We can improve care by creating tighter feedback loops between doctors and patients communicating and sharing health information.
 To help move us closer to that vision, I helped found Tidepool, a non-profit, open-source cloud platform and modern apps for managing type 1 diabetes.
-I am now directing a joint initiative between Cisco and UCSF to build a Connected Health Interoperability Platform.
+I am now Clinical Director for a collaboration between Cisco and UCSF to build a Connected Health Interoperability Platform.
+Our mission is to unleash healthcare innovation by allowing developers to easily write apps that access patient-generated health data and EHR data.

 This blog (as detailed in my first blog post in Feb 2012), was originally focused on innovations in diabetes and diabetes technology.
 Since 2000, when I first decided to become a physician, diabetes has been an integral part of my career.
 Though I now work on broader health system innovation, I see that all lessons learned in redesigning the way we care for diabetes as being very applicable to other aspects of healthcare.